dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 - [Connect and query with Google Sheets](#connect-and-query-with-google-sheets)
 - [Connect and query with Hex](#connect-and-query-with-hex)

-The dbt Semantic Layer enables you to connect and query your metric wih the various available tools like Google Sheets, Hex, and more.
+The dbt Semantic Layer enables you to connect and query your metric with various available tools like Google Sheets, Hex, and more.

 Query metrics using other tools such as [first-class integrations](/docs/cloud-integrations/avail-sl-integrations), [Semantic Layer APIs](/docs/dbt-cloud-apis/sl-api-overview), and [exports](/docs/use-dbt-semantic-layer/exports) to expose tables of metrics and dimensions in your data platform and create a custom integration with tools like PowerBI.